 - Send your users reliable insights to discover, categorize, tag and rank the websites that matter to them through their API.

-To wrap up this not-so-short post, knowing what type of marketing activities competitors are doing can prove very beneficial as you begin building your marketing campaigns.
+To wrap up this not-so-short post, knowing what type of marketing activities competitors are actively pursuing can prove very beneficial as you build your marketing campaigns.
 With the explosion of new online media and tools available for marketers to take advantage of, you definitely do not want to fall behind the curve.